 Boards, Memberships and Service

 Alger has been recognized as a leader by his peers nationally in many contexts.
 He currently serves on the Division I Board of Directors, the American Association of State Colleges and Universities' Council of State Representatives, and was recently appointed by Governor McAuliffe to the GENEDGE Alliance Board of Trustees (supporting innovation and growth in Virginia industries).
 He is past president of the Board of Directors of the National Association of College and University Attorneys, which named him a life member in 2013.
 He served on the Division I Board of Directors for the National Collegiate Athletic Association from 2014-16.
 He has also previously served on the American Bar Association’s Accreditation Committee (which oversees the accreditation of the nation’s law schools), and has served on several accreditation site visit teams.
-He serves as a public member of the National Heart, Lung and Blood Institute's Advisory Council at the National Institutes of Health, which provides advice and oversight on grant applications to support biomedical research and research training activities.
+He has also served as a public member of the National Heart, Lung and Blood Institute's Advisory Council at the National Institutes of Health, which provides advice and oversight on grant applications to support biomedical research and research training activities.
 He has served on national advisory boards for the Association of American Universities, College Board Access and Diversity Collaborative, American Association for the Advancement of Science Diversity Project (focused on the pipeline in Science, Technology, Engineering and Mathematics disciplines), Robert Wood Johnson Foundation-funded Valuing Diversity initiative (aimed at health disparities and diversification of the health professions), Center for Excellence in Higher Education Law and Policy at Stetson University College of Law, and the University of Vermont’s annual national conference on Legal Issues in Higher Education.
 He has chaired national conferences on diversity, discrimination, technology and academic freedom.

 Personal History and Family